MLM Solutions

 In a direct-selling setup, distributors are entrepreneurs.
 They build networks, manage their own schedules, and earn commissions and overrides.
 However, in traditional companies, personal sellers are usually employees or licensed agents.
 They have a structured pay system, training programs, leads, and company oversight.

 Additionally, you do not always have to pick only one.
-Many companies use direct selling for consumer channels and a traditional sales force for high-value customers.
+Many companies use direct selling for consumer channels and a personal sales force for high-value customers.
 That means you can match the channel to the buyer, not the other way around.

 It’s normal to get confused between business concepts that look similar at first glance.
 Just like many people mix up network marketing and affiliate marketing, others also assume that direct selling and personal selling are the same.
 When in reality, they’re quite different.
 And these distinctions matter.